-I am presently Senior Lecturer in Philosophy of Law at King’s College London.
-I’m currently working on a book project about spontaneous freedom–the freedom of acting in unplanned and unscripted ways–and its implications for ethics, politics, law, and technology.
+I’m working on two book projects.
+One is about spontaneous freedom–the freedom of acting in unplanned and unscripted ways–and its implications for ethics, politics, law, and technology.
 An overview of this project is provided by my recent paper in Ethics.

 CV